 - I will not utilize litigation or any other course of conduct to harass the opposing party;

-- I will not engage in excessive and abusive discovery, and I will comply with all reasonable discovery requests;
+- I will not engage in excessive and abusive discovery, and I will advise my client to comply with all reasonable discovery requests;

 - In depositions and other proceedings, and in negotiations, I will conduct myself with dignity, avoid making groundless objections and not be rude or disrespectful;